Spirik/GEM/README.md

   *Type*: `char*`
   Title of the menu page displayed at top of the screen.

   > **Note:** there is no explicit restriction on the length of the title.
-However, AltSerialGraphicLCD and U8g2 vesrions handle long titles differently.
-If title won't fit on a single line, it will overflow to the next line in AltSerialGraphicLCD version, but will be cropped at the edge of the screen in U8g2 version.
-In case of AltSerialGraphicLCD it is possible to accommodate multiline menu titles by enlarging `menuPageScreenTopOffset` when initializing `GEM` object.
+However, AltSerialGraphicLCD, U8g2 and Adafruit GFX vesrions handle long titles differently.
+If title won't fit on a single line, it will overflow to the next line in AltSerialGraphicLCD and Adafruit GFX versions, but will be cropped at the edge of the screen in U8g2 version.
+In case of AltSerialGraphicLCD and Adafruit GFX versions it is possible to accommodate multiline menu titles by enlarging `menuPageScreenTopOffset` when initializing `GEM` object.

 * **exitAction** [*optional*]
   *Type*: `pointer to function`
-  Pointer to function that will be executed when `GEM_KEY_CANCEL` key is pressed while being on top level menu page (i.e. page that has no parent menu page) and not in edit mode.
+  Pointer to a function that will be executed when `GEM_KEY_CANCEL` key is pressed while being on top level menu page (i.e. page that has no parent menu page) and not in edit mode.
 Action-specific [context](#appcontext) can be created, which can have its own enter (setup) and exit callbacks as well as loop function.

 #### Methods